jgeller112/L2_VWP_Webcam/README.md

 # Reproducing the Manuscript

 This repository contains all the resources needed to reproduce the manuscript associated with this project.
 To ensure maximum reproducibility, we used [Quarto](https://quarto.org/) for creating the manuscript.
 This allows computational figures, tables, and text to be programmatically included directly in the manuscript, ensuring that all results are seamlessly integrated into the document.
+We also provide a file called default.nix which contains the definition of the development environment that was used to work on the analysis.
+Reproducers can easily re-use the exact same environment by installing the Nix package manager and using the included default.nix file to set up the right environment.

 ## Prerequisites